crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 metadata:
   robots: index
 ---
-## What is Inbox Insight ?
+## What is Inbox Insight?

 **Eliminate email delivery uncertainty with real-time inbox placement analytics across Gmail, Outlook, and other providers.**

 Stop wondering where your emails land.
-Inbox Insight provides instant visibility into your email delivery performance, automated domain reputation management, and intelligent warm-up processes—all integrated seamlessly with Aurora SendCloud.
+Inbox Insight provides instant visibility into your email delivery performance, automated domain reputation management, and intelligent warm-up processes—all seamlessly integrated with Aurora SendCloud.

 <br />